OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/About/Principles.md

 Descriptions and construction of access points should be standardized as far as possible to enable consistency.

 ### 2.9.
 Integration.
-The descriptions for all types of resources and controlled forms of names of all types of entities should be based on a common set of rules to the extent possible. _In the OCR, the focus is on bibliographic resources as commonly encountered in public and academic libraries; extant free cataloging guides such as the DCRM suite are available for use in more complex cataloging_.
+The descriptions for all types of resources and controlled forms of names of all types of entities should be based on a common set of rules to the extent possible. _In the ORC, the focus is on bibliographic resources as commonly encountered in public and academic libraries; extant free cataloging guides such as the DCRM suite are available for use in more complex cataloging_.

 ### 2.10.
 Interoperability.
 All efforts should be made to ensure the sharing and reuse of bibliographic and authority data within and outside the library community.
 For the exchange of data and discovery tools, the use of vocabularies facilitating automatic translation and disambiguation is highly recommended.